AMReX-Astro/MAESTROeX/README.md

   git clone --recursive https://github.com/AMReX-Astro/MAESTROeX.git
   ```

-  To add the submodules to an exisiting clone, from the top-level
+  To add the submodules to an existing clone, from the top-level
   MAESTROeX directory, do:

   ```